What is the greenhouse effect?

 A greenhouse is a structure where plants are grown.

-In a similar way, the greenhouse gases in the atmosphere trap heat caused by the sun's radiation.
+Similarly, the greenhouse gases in the atmosphere trap heat caused by the sun's radiation.

 The other greenhouse gases include:

-In order to reduce our environmental impact, we must decrease our carbon footprint.
+To reduce our environmental impact, we must decrease our carbon footprint.

 Now you may believe that the greenhouse effect is a bad thing.